Do you want to grow your sales with eCommerce email marketing?

 MonsterInsights is the best Google Analytics plugin for WordPress.
 The plugin makes it incredibly easy to connect Google Analytics with your site, plus see straightforward, uncomplicated reports about your traffic, including the traffic coming from your email marketing campaigns.

-Besides bringing the most important metrics from Google Analytics right into your WordPress dashboard, MonsterInsights makes enhanced Ecommerce setup, form submission tracking, link click tracking, and more very easy.
+Besides bringing the most important metrics from Google Analytics right into your WordPress dashboard, MonsterInsights makes ecommerce setup, form submission tracking, link click tracking, and more very easy.

 Remember when we talked about behavioral email triggers at the beginning of this post?
 Sometimes, those emails have a hard time getting through to your customers’ inboxes.